 - As the sun goes down, night owls head to P.B.'s thriving beach bar scene.
 Gaze down on the Pacific from the rooftop patio while taking advantage of daily happy hour drink specials at Firehouse American Eatery & Lounge.
 For a closer view of the sunset, Lahaina Beach House offers a beach-front patio for enjoying an ice cold beer.
 After dark, the area comes alive with sandal-wearing coeds and party-goers in their 20s.
 For country music fans, Moonshine Beach features chart-topping performers and a dance hall.

 - Lined along P.B.'s main streets, Grand and Garnet Avenues are a plethora of restaurants, thrift stores, vintage clothing stores, boutiques and tattoo parlors.
 Embrace the area's beach style head-to-toe with stops at signature surf shops like Mission Surf, Beachworks and South Coast PB to find flip flops, sunglasses, swimsuits and wetsuits from major and local retailers.
 Inexpensive boutiques, located all over P.B., are filled with hip attire ranging from beachwear to clubwear.
-Trendy options include Madison and cult fashion favorite Brandy Melville.
+Trendy options include Lotus and Luna and cult fashion favorite Brandy Melville.

 The treasures of this Mediterranean-style village make La Jolla one of the most sought-after vacation destinations in Southern California.
 With luxurious and historic hotels, fine dining and shopping, world-class arts and culture, unbeatable outdoor recreation and a strikingly beautiful setting, it's no wonder why La Jolla is nicknamed the "jewel" of San Diego.